We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 With a vast array of partners, we organize our work in what we call Regional ...

 Successful interventions can change lives for the better.
 We hope that the stories of success ...

 Mountain Knowledge and Action Networks

-The South Asian Network for Development and Environmental Economics (SANDEE) is an initiative of the International Centre for Integrated Mountain Development (ICIMOD) under the regional programme on Mountain Knowledge and Action Networks (MKAN).
+The South Asian Network for Development and Environmental Economics (SANDEE) is an initiative within the regional programme on Mountain Knowledge and Action Networks (MKAN).